Configure8inc/c8-helm-repository/helm-charts/c8/README.md

-# Configure8 Self-Managed Helm Chart Deployment Guide
+# Configure8 Self-Hosted Helm Chart Deployment Guide

 This guide delineates the steps to deploy the Configure8 (C8) application on a Kubernetes cluster using a Helm chart.
 Please ensure that the following prerequisites are met before proceeding:

 ## Requirements

-1. A running Kubernetes cluster (version 1.22 or higher) with public internet access (to pull Docker images from GitHub).
+1. A running Kubernetes version 1.22 or above to guarantee compatibility with the C8 App.
+Ensure the cluster has public internet access to fetch Docker images from repositories, specifically from GitHub.
 2. A user with sufficient cluster access privileges to install the C8 app.
 3. The [Helm Package Manager](https://helm.sh/).
 4. A token provided by the C8 team for adding image pull secrets to the cluster.
+5. A __MongoDB__ database must be set up, optimized, and accessible by the Kubernetes cluster.
+6. A __RabbitMQ__ cluster must be set up for managing message queues within the C8 application.
+7. An __OpenSearch__ cluster must be set up for robust search functionality and data analytics within the C8 app.

 ## Step 1: Creating a Namespace